 But a younger generation, wanting to help Israel take its 'rightful place' in the food and wine world, can now plant vines which will grow the grapes to make the delicious (and kosher) wine.
 Whether for a special birthday, Bar or Bat Mitzvah, to remember a loved one, or for a wedding or to thank a person in a unique way, purchasing a vine (or more than one) is just a click away.

-At the present time, there are nine (9) vineyards which are part of the program, which are described below.
-Or, you can just go and purchase a vine (for $18.00 a vine), as well as designate a charity you'd like to support with your purchase.
-[FYI.
-You don't need to select a specific vineyard during your purchase.]
+At the present time, there are ten (10) wineries which are part of the program, which are described below.
+Just go and purchase a vine (for $18.00 a vine).
+You'll need to select a specific vineyard during your purchase, but they are all wonderful, so if you don't have a strong preference, just pick one from the list, your pick won't be incorrect.

 - Bravdo Winery lies on the foot hills of Judean Mountains, not far from the unique archeological site of Tel Gezer.
 Bravdo is a family boutique winery, one of the first in Israel.
 The winery is owned by 2 families: Shoseyov – Alony, Bravdo – Arkin.
 Families of three generations of vineyard growers.
 The two winemakers, Prof. Ben Ami Bravdo and his former student, Prof. Oded Shoseyov, hold worldwide reputations in the fields of vineyard growing and wine making.
 Bravdo winery includes unique approaches to agriculture, science and terroir.
 The Bravdo team is driven by curiosity, scientific knowhow and the aim of making good wines which require excellent agriculture.
 Bravdo is an Estate Winery, where all the wine is made from the grapes growing in the vineyards surrounding the winery: A Single Vineyard Winery.